MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 Virtual machines (VMs), containers, or any service that embeds an IoT client can't use a hardware root of trust.
 Use available capabilities with these components.
 VMs and containers, which don't have hardware root of trust support, can use passwordless authentication and renewable credentials.
 A defense-in-depth solution provides redundancies where possible, and fills in gaps where necessary.
 For example, you could locate VMs and containers in an area with more physical security, such as a data center, compared to an IoT device in the field.

 Use a centralized *organizational IoT device registry* to manage your organization's IoT device lifecycle and audit device access.
 This approach is similar to the way you secure the user identities of an organization's workforce to achieve zero-trust security.
-Use a cloud-based identity registry to handle the scale, management, and security of an IoT solution.
+A cloud-based identity registry can handle the scale, management, and security of an IoT solution.

 IoT device registry information onboards devices into an IoT solution by verifying that the device identity and credentials are known and authorized.
 After a device is onboarded, the device registry contains the core properties of the device, including its operational identity and the renewable credentials used to authenticate for everyday use.